Lie Groupoids and Differentiable Stacks: Equivalences

 In fact, given $\psi_1,\psi_2:H\to G$, an isomorphism $\alpha:\phi\psi_1\cong\phi\psi_2$ can be lifted to another $\tilde\alpha:\psi_1\cong\psi_2$ by the universal property of the pullback determined by the anchors. \end{remark}

 \begin{remark} Our definition of fully faithful maps slightly differs from the one in the literature (cf. eg. \cite{mm}), for we are asking for the pullback to be good.
 As an example, the map $\R\to\R$, $x\mapsto x^3$, is not fully faithful for us, while it is for the other definition.
-Nevertheless, when the map is essentially surjective, then $\rho'$ and $\phi\times\phi$ are transverse and both definitions for weak equivalences agree. \end{remark}
+Nevertheless, when the map is essentially surjective, then $\rho'$ and $\phi\times\phi$ are transverse and both definitions for Morita maps agree. \end{remark}